astoff/isearch-mb/README.md

  search-whitespace-regexp ".*?")
 ```

-Interaction with other Isearch extensions
+Interaction with other isearch extensions
 -----------------------------------------

-Some third-party Isearch extensions require a bit of configuration in
+Some third-party isearch extensions require a bit of configuration in
-order to work with Isearch-Mb.
+order to work with isearch-mb.
 There are three cases to consider:

-- **Commands that start a search** shouldn't require extra
+- **Commands that start a search** in a special state shouldn't
-  configuration.
+  require extra configuration.
+This includes PDF Tools, Embark, etc.

 - **Commands that operate during a search session** should be added to
   the list `isearch-mb--with-buffer`.
 Examples of this case are